ethereum/yellowpaper/README.md

 An alternative [Python Execution Layer specification](https://ethereum.github.io/execution-specs/) is actively maintained and up to date.

-If you would like to update the Yellow Paper to include missing pre-merge network upgrades, you can apply for a grant [here](https://esp.ethereum.foundation/applicants/project-grants/apply).
+If you would like to update the Yellow Paper to include missing post-merge network upgrades, you can apply for a grant [here](https://esp.ethereum.foundation/applicants/project-grants/apply).

 ## Usage